akai-z/gpg-key-fingerprint-verifier/README.md

 * `--gpg-key-import-file`: GPG key import file path.

-* `--gpg-key-fingerprint`: A 40 characters, with no spaces, GPG public key fingerprint.
+* `--gpg-public-key-fingerprint`: A 40 characters, with no spaces, GPG public key fingerprint.
   (Not used/required if `--print-gpg-key-list` is used.)

 * `--gpg-subkey-fingerprint`: A 40 characters, with no spaces, GPG subkey fingerprint.